Petrol, diesel prices remain unchanged in Mumbai, Delhi, and other major cities

-On Tuesday, petrol and diesel prices remained unchanged for eleventh consecutive day amid coronavirus lockdown.
+Petrol and diesel prices remained unchanged for over a month despite crude oil rates tumbled from its peak in this year due to weak demand caused by the coronavirus pandemic.
 The fuel rates were hiked in Mumbai and Kolkata by Rs 1 on April 2.

-Crude oil for May delivery was quoting lower by Rs 137, or 5.68 per cent, to Rs 2,273 per barrel with an open interest of 3,271 lots.
-Globally, however, West Texas Intermediate crude oil rose 1.27 per cent to USD 23.05 per barrel and Brent Crude gained 0.57 per cent to USD 31.66 per barrel in New York.
+Crude oil for May delivery was quoting lower by Rs 144, or 6.41 per cent, at Rs 2,102 per barrel with an open interest of 4,160 lots.
+Globally, however, West Texas Intermediate crude oil rose 0.05 per cent to USD 20.12 per barrel, whereas Brent crude fell 1.45 per cent to USD 29.17 per barrel in New York.

 (For all the latest News, Mumbai, Entertainment, Cricket, Business and Featured News updates, visit Free Press Journal.
 Also, follow us on Twitter and Instagram and do like our Facebook page for continuous updates on the go)